The Dragon Ball FighterZ Tutorial Sucks part 2 - Tips and Tricks

 • You can perform a super dash to track the opponent.
 If you're having trouble staying on target and your opponent is jumping all over the place, this can be a way of keeping pressure on them.

-• You should use super dashing to chase down opponents that are in a stunned state.
+• You should use super dashing to chase down opponents who are in a stunned state.
 This occurs after you connect a heavy attack that then launches them into the air or against the wall.
 This can also occur when performing an assist attack, allowing you to close the gap and continue the combo.

 • You should use super dashing to close the gap on opponents who are spamming the special (ki) button.
 Almost every character has the ability to shoot out tiny fireballs at a rapid pace.
-Super dashing actually adds a small amount of protection from these types of attacks.
+Superdashing actually adds a small amount of protection from these types of attacks.
 If Goku is blasting a bunch of little fireballs, super dash in and watch all the little fireballs bounce off of you as you close the distance.
 Most often, you will be able to connect a combo while the opponent is locked in fireball animations.
-Be aware that you are not protected from special attack or super attacks.
+Be aware that you are not protected from special attacks or super attacks.

 • You should not use super dashing from full-screen distance to close the gap on an opponent who is on the ground in a neutral stance.
 The super dash, while extremely useful, is extremely vulnerable.
 Hitting Down+Heavy Attack is the fundamental counter to a super dash, as it will win 90% of the time and launch the dashing person into the air for an easy combo.
 Doing a super dash from far away only gives the opponent more time to react and punish it.